chat loading...

 Frieda grew up in the Appalachian Mountains of the southwestern section of Virginia.
 She holds degrees from Clinch Valley College (now UVa at Wise), University of Kentucky, and Columbia University.
 During her career, she has worked at seven universities, including Upstate, throughout the United States.
 Her research interests centered on family and local history.
 Her book More Than A Name, which highlights the lives and deaths of each of the 640 soldiers listed on the Spartanburg County Veterans’ Memorial in Duncan Park, was written while serving as USC Upstate Library Dean.

-19XX-1988 Ms. Judy Dye - Library Director
+1968-1975 | Ms. Jane Johnson - Library Director |

-1975 - 19XX Mr. Bob Perrin - Library Director
+1975 - 19xx | Mr. Bob Perrin - Library Director |